freeCodeCamp/freeCodeCamp/guide/english/developer-ethics/index.md

 * [**ACM Code of Ethics**] (http://www.acm.org/about-acm/acm-code-of-ethics-and-professional-conduct)

-Common themes appearing throughout these examples include a commitment to honesty, integrity, and fairness.
+A common theme is appearing throughout these examples, and this is a commitment to honesty, integrity, and fairness.

-To date, since most software developers do not belong to – and are not governed by – any official order, guild, association, or society, no single, codified ethical standard has been widely adopted.
+To date however, since most software developers do not belong to – and are not governed by – any official order, guild, association, or society, no single, codified ethical standard has been widely adopted.

 --